In this article

 Sizes: 5-12 | Material: Leather or suede | Design: 2 ½” heel, snipped toe, toe-bug stitching | Price: $$

 For a true cowboy-style ankle boot that’s not an Ariat, go with a pair from Tecovas, a favorite of two Strategist staffers.
-Milliner-Waddell says that with her wider feet, boots are oftentimes hit-or-miss, but the Daisys (full disclosure, they were a gift) were comfortable from the moment she slipped into them.
-Pariso was also surprised to find the Tecovas didn’t need to be broken in — a feat considering that, as someone with wider calves, she usually doesn’t have enough space in boots.
+Milliner-Waddell says that with her wider feet, boots are oftentimes hit-or-miss, but the Daisy boots were comfortable from the moment she slipped into them.
+Pariso was also surprised to find the Tecovas didn’t need much breaking in — a feat considering that, as someone with wider calves, she usually doesn’t have enough space in boots.

 Some more ankle boots we've written about